MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-cloud-app-security.md

 - **Threat protection**: offer adaptive access control (AAC); provide user and entity behavior analysis (UEBA); mitigate malware
 - **Compliance**: supply reports and dashboards to demonstrate cloud governance; assist efforts to conform to data residency and regulatory compliance requirements

-## The Cloud App Security framework
+## The Defender for Cloud Apps framework

 - **Discover and control the use of Shadow IT**: Identify the cloud apps, IaaS, and PaaS services used by your organization.
 Investigate usage patterns, assess the risk levels and business readiness of more than 16,000 SaaS apps against more than 80 risks.
 Start managing them to ensure security and compliance.